I Am Australian: 2018–present

 "I Am Australian" was covered in 2018 by the Australian Broadcasting Corporation as part of their new brand positioning under its tagline, Yours.
 The song was reinterpreted by Triple J Unearthed artist Emily Wurramara.
 Two television spots were also produced and aired by the broadcaster, one of which was translated by Yawuru traditional owners and covered in Yawuru language by primary school students in Broome, Western Australia.

 The ABC then produced and aired additional promotions in April 2020 as part of a 'National Sing-along' campaign.
 These consisted of various everyday Australians, in isolation due to the stay-at-home orders imposed by federal, state and territory governments during the COVID-19 pandemic, each of which covered the song in front of a video camera from their homes.
 Other arrangements include those covered in Yawuru by 'physically distanced' primary school students in Broome, as well as in Auslan, interpreted by various sign language interpreters in home isolation.
 Prominent celebrities featured in these promotions include Isaiah Firebrace, Olivia Newton-John and Emma Watkins.

 In 2019, "I Am Australian" was released as a single by Australian soprano Mirusia, and it was later released on her album A Salute to The Seekers, which debuted at the #1 position on the ARIA Blues and Jazz Charts.

-In 2023, Dobe Newton and Roger Corbett of The Bushwackers sung a rendition of "I Am Australian", which Newton co-wrote, in their audition on the twelfth season of The Voice Australia, in which they received a four-chair turn before securing a place on coach Jessica Mauboy's team.
+In 2023, Dobe Newton and Roger Corbett of The Bushwackers sang a rendition of "I Am Australian", which Newton co-wrote, in their audition on the twelfth season of The Voice Australia, in which they received a four-chair turn before securing a place on coach Jessica Mauboy's team.